ShreyasKombinadka/Simple-Hierarchical-MicroCode-Processor-4bit/Register file/README.md

 # **Register file**

-A basic register file with minimal number of registers and operations.
+A basic register file with three registers and few operations.

+The design could have been built with more registers but this is a simple start, so i kept it smaller and fewer!!!

 ### **Overview :**
 - The register file consists of 3 registers,